andrasq/arlib/Readme.md

 ### getopt

 traditional unix command option extractor, returns an object with the options set as properties.
+Like traditional unix, getopt only checks for option switches at the beginning of the argument list, preceding non-switch arguments.
+It recognizes '-' as a filename and '--' as the special marker that stops further argument scanning.

         var getopt = require('arlib/getopt').getopt;
         var options = getopt(process.argv, "f:h");
-        // {f: 'filename', h: true}
+        // { f: 'filename', h: true }
         var options = getopt(process.argv, "(-file):(-help)");
         // {file: 'filename', help: true}

+### mongoid

+very fast, light-weight mongodb compatible timestamped unique id generator.
+Can be used as a convenience function to return unique-ish (random) ids, or as an id factory configured with a unique system id to return locale-specific guaranteed unique ids.

+        // convenience function, picks a random system id var mongoid = require('arlib').mongoid;
+        id = mongoid();
+        id = mongoid();
+        // 543f376340e2816497000001
+        // 543f376340e2816497000002

+        // id factory, configured for the unique system identifier 1 var MongoId = require('arlib').MongoId;
+        var idFactory = new MongoId(1);
+        id = idFactory.fetch();
+        id = idFactory.fetch();
+        // 543f3789000001649f000001
+        // 543f3789000001649f000002

 ### Fgets